wlough/C-GLASS/README.md

 ### Building with graphics

-simcore is available with graphics for Mac OSX.
+C-GLASS is available with graphics for Mac OSX.
 To install on Mac OSX, you will need the glew and glfw3 libraries, both of which can be installed using [Homebrew](https://brew.sh/).

 ```bash
 brew install glew